 - 1. This Title shall apply as an overlay and in addition to zoning and other regulations adopted by the County. - 2.
 Any individual critical area adjoined by another type of critical area shall have the buffer and meet the requirements that provide the most protection to the critical areas involved.
-When any existing regulations, easement, covenant, or deed restriction conflicts with this Title that which provides more protection to the critical area shall apply. - 3.
-These critical areas regulations shall apply concurrently with review conducted under the State Environmental Policy Act (SEPA), as locally adopted. - 4.
+When any existing regulations, easement, covenant, or deed restriction conflicts with this Title, that which provides more protection to the critical area shall apply. - 3.
+These critical areas regulations shall apply concurrently with review conducted under the State Environmental Policy Act (SEPA), as locally adopted.
+Any conditions required pursuant to this Title shall be included in the SEPA review and threshold determination. - 4.
 Compliance with the provisions of this Title does not constitute compliance with other federal, state, and local regulations and permit requirements that may be required (for example, Hydraulic Project Approval [HPA] permits, Section 106 of the National Historic Preservation Act, U.S. Army Corps of Engineers Section 404 permits, National Pollution Discharge Elimination System permits).
 The applicant is responsible for complying with these requirements, apart from the process established in this Title.